NahyeMoon/Tech_Layoff/README.md

 * **Form Strategic Partnerships and Investments in High-Growth and Resilient Sectors**
   - Build partnerships with high-growth sectors such as **cloud services, fintech**, and resilient industries like **healthcare and insurance** to diversify revenue streams and create a buffer against future demand plateaus.

+* **Support Internal Mobility and Career Development**
+  - Provide opportunities for internal mobility, enabling employees to pivot into new roles aligned with emerging fields like cloud services, fintech or customer servicing.

 * **Use Predictive Analytics and Scenario Planning**
   - Utilize predictive analytics and scenario planning to anticipate market shifts, allowing companies to adjust their workforce strategy and explore new growth areas before demand plateaus.